 It’s pretty amazing to think how this could be in a few years for the digital minimalist: Lugging around just a couple of mirrorless bodies, 2 lenses, and a hotshoe flash.

 Here’s a rundown of my current gear.
 Lowepro Passport Sling: This is my bag for weddings & travel: it fits 2x SLR’s, my lenses, speedlite, and all the other bits and pieces.
 Incred.

 Canon 5D Mark II: I’m yet to use the Fujifilm XE-2 at a wedding, but until then, the Canon 5D Mark II is literally just my second-lens holder at a wedding.
-I’ll use it for about 5 minutes when the bride is coming down the aisle, but for the rest of the day this is just used to hold the lens that isn’t on my MKIII.
-People look at me as if i’m a bit unhinged when they find out it’s just a lens holder, but I don’t like Shootsacs, so with the Fuji now in the mix i’ve gotta look at an alternative way of holding my second lens.
+I’ll use it for about 5 minutes when the bride is coming down the aisle, but for the rest of the day, this is just used to hold the lens that isn’t on my MKIII.
+People look at me as if I’m a bit unhinged when they find out it’s just a lens holder, but I don’t like Shootsacs, so with the Fuji now in the mix I’ve gotta look at it as an alternative way of holding my second lens.

 Crown Graphic 4×5: Recently back from a service, this is my go-to 4×5 now.
 Fitted with a Kodak Ekta 127mm lens.
 Speed graphic 4×5: Fitted with the almighty Aero Ektar lens.
 Not mine, but an extended lease from a friend.

 Hasselblad 500CM: I have this kitted out with a Hasselblad 80mm f/2.8.
 This will be my main personal and travel camera.
 Square format is one of my favourites, and the 500CM is a beautiful thing to use.